-- a) The Petitioner has been entrusted with the implementation of Transmission system and Supplementary Transmission System for Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat.
-The complete scope consists of 400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) line and 400/220 kV Banaskantha (Radhanesda) GIS Pooling Station including 2x500 MVA ICTs and associated 400 kV and 220 kV bays. - b) The scope of the scheme was discussed and agreed in the 40th and 41st SCM meeting of WR held on 1.6.2016 and 21.12.2016 (also, subsequent meeting held on 17.1.2017) and 32nd and 34th WRPC meeting held on 24.8.2016 and 28.7.2017. - c) The Commission vide order dated 30.3.2017 in Petition No. 143/MP/2016 granted regulatory approval for execution of the transmission assets. - d) The Petitioner has filed two petitions for the transmission assets covered for the evacuation of same generation project namely, Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat.
-The Petition No. 74/TT/2021 has been filed for the sub-station portion (400/220)
+a) The Petitioner has been entrusted with the implementation of transmission system and Supplementary Transmission System for Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat.
+The complete scope consists of 400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) line and 400/220 kV Banaskantha (Radhanesda) GIS Pooling Station including 2x500 MVA ICTs and associated 400 kV and 220 kV bays.

+b) The scope of the scheme was discussed and agreed in the 41st SCM meeting of WR held on 21.12.2016 (and subsequent meeting held on 17.1.2017) and 34th WRPC meeting held on 28.7.2017.

+c) The Commission vide order dated 30.3.2017 in Petition No. 143/MP/2016 granted regulatory approval for execution of the transmission asset.

-kV Banaskantha (Radhanesda) GIS Pooling Station including 2x500 MVA ICTs and associated 400 kV and 220 kV bays) of the evacuation system.
-Whereas, the instant petition has been filed for the transmission line portion (400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) line along with associated bays) of the evacuation system.
+d) The Petitioner has filed two petitions in respect of the transmission asset covered for the evacuation of power from the same generation project namely, Ultra Mega Solar Power Park (700 MW) at Banaskantha (Radhanesda), Gujarat.
+Petition No. 74/TT/2021 has been filed w.r.t. the Substation portion (400/220 kV Banaskantha (Radhanesda) GIS Pooling Station including 2x500 MVA ICTs and associated 400 kV and 220 kV bays) of the evacuation system.
+Whereas, Petition No. 203/TT/2021 has been filed w.r.t. the transmission line portion (400 kV D/C Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) line along with associated bays) of the evacuation system.

-- e) In response to a query of the Commission, during hearing dated 22.6.2021 and subsequent hearing dated 25.11.2021, regarding reasons for obtaining separate investment approval and filing separate petitions for the assets covered in the same transmission system, the representative of the Petitioner submitted that initially GPCL was to execute the Pooling Station.
-However, later in the 41st meeting of Standing Committee on Power System Planning in WR, it was decided that Banaskantha (Radhanesda) GIS 400/220 kV Pooling station shall be developed as part of ISTS along with Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) 400 kV D/C (twin AL 59) line.
-Although the transmission assets covered in Petition No. 74/TT/2021 and Petition No. 203/TT/2021 are of same transmission system, their Investment Approvals are different.
-He submitted that petitions are filed on the basis of the Investment Approval (IA). - f) The IA for the transmission system was accorded by Board of Directors of POWERGRID in its 340th meeting held on 11.5.2017 and notified vide Memorandum Ref.:C/CP/PA1718-01-0A-IA001 dated 29.5.2017 at an estimated cost of ₹17564 lakh including IDC of ₹561 lakh based on December, 2016 price level.
+e) In response to a query of the Commission, during the course of hearing dated 22.6.2021 and subsequent hearing dated 25.11.2021, regarding reasons for obtaining separate IAs and filing separate tariff petitions for Pooling Station and transmission line covered under the same transmission system, the representative of the Petitioner submitted that initially GPCL was to execute the Pooling Station.
+However, later in the 41st meeting of Standing Committee on Power System Planning in WR, it was decided that Banaskantha (Radhanesda) GIS 400/220 kV Pooling Station will be developed as part of ISTS along with Banaskantha (Radhanesda) Pooling Station-Banaskantha (PG) 400 kV D/C (twin AL 59) line.
+Therefore, though the transmission asset covered in Petition No. 74/TT/2021 and Petition No. 203/TT/2021 are part of same transmission system their Investment Approvals (IAs) are different.
+Accordingly, two different petitions are filed on the basis of IAs.

+f) IA w.r.t. to the instant transmission system was accorded by Board of Directors of the Petitioner in its 347th meeting held on 8.12.2017 and notified vide Memorandum Ref.: C/CP/PA1718-12-0B-IA009 dated 20.12.2017 at an estimated cost of ₹19314 lakh including IDC of ₹1003 lakh at June, 2017 price level.